emil10001/BorgHammer/README.md

 BorgHammer
 ==========

-What is this?
+For both hosts and participants, a lot of times doing an Android based code-lab or workshop feels like being given a box of screws and a hammer, and being told 'get to work'.
+One of the major problems is that getting the Android development environment set up initially is not trivial, and fairly error-prone.
+As a result, many times workshops end up being mostly about setting up development environments, and very little about actually building stuff.

-Running Android (or Android based) code labs, and dealing with the issue of setting up new users is currently really painful.
-This is something that I've run into time and time again, and it ends up typically chewing through the entire workshop.
 This project provides a VirtualBox image, along with instructions, that can be distributed on a flash drive, with everything set up and ready to go.

 * Download the image from here: <not quite ready yet!>
 * Verify the MD5 sum: ---